ivtpz/interview-questions/README.md

 * Why should we consider using React?
 * If you were building Twitter what tech stack might you use?
 * Why do you want to work at X company?

+## Data Structures Questions
+* What is the average and worst-case time complexity of access, search, and insertion for common data structures?
+For each answer, briefly explain why.
+* What's a "tuple"?
+What's a "triple"?
+What's the difference between a tuple and a set?

 ## Front End Questions
 * If you have 5 different stylesheets how would you best integrate them into the site?